magv/fuchsia.cpp/README.md

   Save the inverse transformation into this file.

+* -C

+  Force colored output even stdout is not a tty.

 * -v

   Print a more verbose log.

+* -h

+  Show this help message.

 * -V

   Print version information.

-* -h

-  Show this help message.

 ## ARGUMENTS